openmobilehub/android-omh-auth/docs/plugins/facebook/Readme.md

     This will generate a 28-character string that you should copy and paste into the field below.
 Also, see the Android documentation for signing your apps.

+    ### Adding the generated key hashes

+    Once you generated the debug and release key hashes, add them under **Key Hashes** section and save your changes.

 ## Edit your resources and manifest

 1. Open the **/app/manifest/AndroidManifest.xml** file.